nicholaschenai/coala_coder_demo/report/README.md

 - Each MBPP Plus task comes with one public test case.
 During evaluation, the for loop in the pseudocode is run for the one public test case and the success is determined by the assertion.
 The answer at the end of the loop (be it from successsful assertion or all tries) is used for evaluation on the private test cases.
 - As MBPP is an old benchmark, it is possible that LLMs have seen the dataset before.
 As such, we only look at the **relative change** from zero-shot pass@1 performance as an indicator.

+#### Hyperparameter tuning
+Before evaluation, we perform a search on some hyperparameters.

-Tuning retrieval k:
+##### Tuning retrieval k

-Before evaluation, we perform a search on the optimal retrieval k for each model, and use the k corresponding to the best performance on the APPS training set for evaluation.
+We perform a search on the optimal retrieval k for each model corresponding to the best performance on the APPS training set

 | Model | k=3 | k=2 | k=1 |
 |-------|-----|-----|-----|